C++ generator

 Getters

-It can be noted, most clearly in the Interface header below, that there are three ways to read a register field:
+It can be noted in the Interface header below that there are two ways to read a register field:

 The method that reads the whole register, e.g.

-.The method that reads the register and then slices out the field value, e.g.
+with all field values.The method that reads the register and returns the specific field value, e.g.

 .